allswellthatsmaxwell/Variancers/chapters/ch1.md

 “Oh!
 Is someone you know there?”
 She hoped not.
 His day already must have been terrible; having a friend or family member in the hospital too would be too much.

 “No. I… had a feeling I’d need their services.
-I was getting as close as I could.
+I was getting as close as I could.”

 That was a very strange reason to go to the hospital, but, well, he hadn’t been wrong.
 She wasn’t one to argue with a guess that turned out to be right, no matter how strange it seemed a priori.
 Although her reason for that policy was that usually the guesser turned out to have some deep intuition about what was gonna happen, even though they couldn’t explain that intuition.
 What kind of intuition did Davis have for his car rolling over at 25 miles per hour?